dbus2/zbus/README.md

 ## Portability

-Supported targets include Unix, Windows and macOS with Linux as the main (and tested) target.
+Supported targets include Unix, Windows and macOS with Linux as the main target.
 Integration tests of zbus crate currently require a session bus running on the build host.

 ## License